Torres leads Yankees to 5-1 win and sweep of Twins

 BY THE NUMBERS

-Britton faced 67 left-handed batters in the regular season without allowing a home run. … According to MLB’s Statcast data, Rosario’s double in the second was the third-highest extra-base hit in baseball in 2019, a pitch 4.22 feet above the ground. … The Twins ranked just 26th in the majors with a .217 batting average with the bases loaded during the regular season. … Sanó went 1 for 12 with eight strikeouts in the series.
+According to MLB’s Statcast, Rosario’s double in the second was the third-highest extra-base hit in baseball in 2019, a pitch 4.22 feet above the ground. … Sanó went 1 for 12 with eight strikeouts in the series.

 TRAINER’S ROOM

-Yankees: With their optimal lineup finally available after an onslaught of injuries all season long, Boone used an identical batting order for the third straight time.
-The only other time this year he did so in three straight games was from Sept.
+Yankees: With their optimal lineup finally available after an onslaught of injurie, Boone used an identical batting order for three straight games for the second time this year, after Sept.
 6-8.

-“I do like the work and the flow we have right now.
-Obviously, it’s a little more healthier group than we’ve been,” Boone said.
-“So kind of have that luxury of rolling them out in some similar spots.”

-Twins: Baldelli wrote his lineup with Cave in RF, Marwin Gonzalez at 1B and C.J.
-Cron on the bench.
-Cron, who pinch hit for Cave in the seventh inning, battled a sore thumb for most of the summer, but Baldelli said Cron was “definitely available” and not held out for health reasons.

 More AP MLB coverage: https://apnews.com/MLB and https://twitter.com/AP_Sports